komposter/CommunityPowerEA.com/pages/vps.md

 | [forexvps.com](https://www.forexvps.net/partner/communitypower) | Plans from $35/month ($30/month with annual subscription) | London, New York and other popular locations. |
 | [NYC servers](https://newyorkcityservers.com/billing/aff.php?aff=140) | Plans from $35/month ($31.5/month with annual subscription) | London, New York and Chicago. |

 All links are affiliate links, so if you use them, I will get a small commission.
-But you don’t need to pay more for the service, it’s just a way to support the project.
+But you don't need to pay more for the service, it’s just a way to support the project.